 For the 2022-2023 service term of the Board of Directors, non-employee directors received an annual equity award of \$140,000 in the form of TBRSUs, which will vest on the earlier of (1) June 15, 2032 or (2) termination of the director's service on our Board of Directors, but in any case no earlier than June 15, 2023.
-In addition to our stock ownership guidelines for our directors and executive officers, we have also built stock ownership restrictions into the grants of equity made to the non-employee directors since 2008, with each grant of restricted stock units containing restrictions that lapse on the earlier of 10 years from the date of grant or termination of the director's service on our Board of Directors.
+In addition to our stock ownership guidelines for our directors and executive officers, we have also built stock ownership restrictions into the grants of equity made to the non-employee directors's service on our Board of Directors.
 For additional information on our stock ownership guidelines, see "-Director Stock Ownership Guidelines" below.